davidwyly/rxn/README.md

 **Warning:** Because Scaffolding APIs are version-less, they inheret all the problems associated with version-less APIs.
 As soon as the backend is altered, these APIs are altered as well; this can potentially break an application in unexpected or hidden ways.
 For this reason, it is wise to transition versionless APIs to versioned APIs as the development process nears completion.

-## Dependency Injection (DI) Service Container
+## Dependency Injection (DI) Container Container
 While most people practice some form of dependency injection without even thinking about it, the fact is, manually instantiating and injecting classes with a lot of dependencies can be a pretty big hassle.
-The following examples should help demonstrate the benefit of automatic dependency injection via the service container.
+The following examples should help demonstrate the benefit of automatic dependency injection via the container container.

 **BEFORE (manual DI):**
 ```php